nicfv/Home/README.md

 cd Home
 pip install -r requirements.txt
 ```

+## Accessing Your Home Dashboard
+When the server is running, open a browser and visit: http://localhost:8000/

 ## Setup
 Start the server with the following command from the `Home` directory.